 Foreign Policy Responsibilities of the U.S. President

 When President Ronald Reagan took office, one of his highest priorities was to carry out the War on Drugs declared by Richard Nixon.
-President Reagan beefed up funding for the Drug Enforcement Agency, lobbied Congress to create legislation that increased prison sentences for offenders caught with the emerging drug crack cocaine, and he negotiated with the foreign nations where drugs were funneling out of into the United States.
+President Reagan beefed up funding for the Drug Enforcement Agency, lobbied Congress to create legislation that increased prison sentences for offenders caught with the emerging drug crack cocaine, and negotiated with the foreign nations where drugs funneling into the United States originated.

-Reagan created new extradition treaties with Central American governments that allowed foreign drug dealers, like the Medellin cartel out of Columbia, to be tried in American courts.
+Reagan created new extradition treaties with Central American governments that allowed foreign drug dealers, like members of Colombia's Medellín cartel, to be tried in American courts.
 Official corruption in foreign nations didn't extend into the United States, though the U.S.'s legal arm now reached outside of the nation's borders.

 Much of how the United States decides to react to international affairs has been molded by presidential decisions.
 The U.S. policy of leading the Western Hemisphere (created by James Monroe) was added to by the (Theodore) Roosevelt Corollary that allowed the United States to intervene in the affairs of the rest of the Americas.
 The Truman Doctrine made the United States essentially the police of the world, and the (George W.) Bush Doctrine of preemptive war gives the United States license to strike unprovoked against foreign nations it perceives as a threat.

-Treaties are subject to two-thirds Senate approval, but presidents use executive agreements as a way around Senate involvement in their dealings with foreign nations.
-Like executive orders, these have the binding effect of law over federal agencies but don't require the consent or confirmation of Congress.
+Treaties are subject to two-thirds approval in the Senate, but presidents use executive agreements as a way around Senate involvement in their dealings with foreign nations.
+Like executive orders, these have the binding effect of law over federal agencies, but don't require the consent or confirmation of Congress.
 Because of the unchecked power they provide, presidents have relied more heavily on executive agreements over the years.
 At the outset of World War II, the United States was party to 800 treaties and 1,200 executive agreements; between 1940 and 1989, the United States ratified 759 treaties and created 13,106 new executive agreements [source: FindLaw].